Mills View and Stimson House served as the filming locations for the cinematic haunted houses of two creepy and quirky 80s horror movies.

 “Did you ever see the movie Jaws?” the sheriff says after getting his first glimpse of the beast.
 “Well it makes that shark look like a goldfish!”

-When Rebane started shopping around the idea of a movie about average-sized tarantulas, he eventually managed to strike a distribution deal on the promise that he could produce a giant 25-foot spider.
+When Rebane started shopping around the idea of a movie about average-sized tarantulas, he eventually managed to strike a distribution deal…on the condition that he produce a giant 25-foot spider.

 Jaws was hitting theaters the same year, so this spider flick was going to need a bigger boat if it was going to compete.